oracle/nosql-intellij-plugin/README.md

 2. Locate the target-index and right-click on it.
 3. Click **View Index DDL**.
 4. Index creation DDL will be displayed in another window which also has a option to copy the DDL.

+## Building the repository

+- Build the complete package with `gradle build` or clean and build with `./gradlew clean build`
+- The above build will generate the plugin zip in 'plugin/build/distributions/'

 ### Contributing